cljfx/cljfx/README.md

 ;; Validating that cache entry is reused.
 Even though we updated :tasks key, there is no ;; reason to call `task-summary` again, because it's dependencies, even though ;; recalculated, return the same values
-(fx/sub context-2 task-summary) ; (does not print anything) => "Tasks: 1/2"
+(fx/sub-ctx context-2 task-summary) ; (does not print anything) => "Tasks: 1/2"
 ```

 This tracking imposes a restriction on subscription functions: they
-should not call `fx/sub` after they return (which is possible if they
+should not call `fx/sub-*` after they return (which is possible if they
-return lazy sequence which may call `fx/sub` during element
+return lazy sequence that calls `fx/sub-*` during element calculation).

-calculation).
+Note that all functions subscribed with `fx/sub-val` are always invalidated for
+derived contexts, so they should be reasonably fast (like `get`).
+Their upside
+is that they are decoupled from context completely: since they receive wrapped
+value as first argument, any function can be used.
+Functions subscribed with
+`fx/sub-ctx`, on the other hand, are invalidated only when their dependencies
+change, so they can be slower (like `sort`).
+Their downside is coupling to
+cljfx — they receive context as first argument.

 Using context in cljfx application requires 2 things:
-- passing context to all lifecycles in description graph, which is done
+- passing context to all lifecycles in a component graph, which is done
   by using `fx/wrap-context-desc` middleware
 - using special lifecycle (`fx/fn->lifecycle-with-context`) for function
   fx-types that uses this context